Supporting student learning during times of disruption

 When migrating instruction online, materials such as readings, textbooks, and learning supports may need to be exchanged or altered in ways that maintain accessibility for students with a range of needs and in a range of settings.

-- Are all your course materials (e.g., readings, resources, syllabus and course schedule) currently available to students online?
-If not, how will students be provided access?
-For ideas on how to find alternative course materials, talk to your library liaison or consult the library research guides, which provide an overview of resources (mostly online) for each disciplinary area.
+- Consider whether your course materials (e.g., readings, resources, syllabus and course schedule) are currently available to students online in formats that are also phone-friendly or accessible for students without WiFi or a computer.
+If you can’t scan related documents because of length or copyright concerns, talk to your library liaison about alternative materials or consult the library research guides, which provide an overview of resources (mostly online) for each disciplinary area.

 Delivering course content